Mikkelvnk128/Pricing-American-Options-A-simulation-based-Regularization-Approach/README.md

-# Pricing-American-Options-A-simulation-based-Regularization-Approach
+# Pricing-American-Options: A Simulation-Based Regularization Approach

-This thesis investigates how Delta regularization and randomized neural networks can enhance the accuracy and efficiency of the least-squares Monte Carlo (LSM) method for pricing American options.
+This repo contains all code to reproduce the thesis results demonstrating how **Delta-regularization** and **randomized neural networks** improve the LSM method for American options.

+## Requirements

+- **Python 3.12**
+- Install dependencies:
+  pip install numpy pandas scipy matplotlib joblib